xunuo/dnspod-api/README.md

 ## DNSPOD API documents

-There actions and params you can find.
+The actions and params that you can find.

 > Dnspod.cn : https://www.dnspod.cn/docs
 > Dnspod.com : https://www.dnspod.com/docs